flathub-infra/documentation/blog/2025-02-21/index.md

 ## Automated Testing

 In addition to human review, Flathub also makes use of automated testing for a number of quality and safety checks.
 For example, our automated tests block unsafe or outright wrong permissions, such as apps requesting access to whole session or system buses or unsafe bus names.
-Our automated tests also help ensure reproducible builds by disallowing pointing at bare git branches without a specific commit and/or tag specified.
+Our automated tests also help ensure reproducible builds by disallowing pointing at bare git branches without a specific commit.

 ## Reproducibility & Auditability